mulesoft/mule-migration-assistant/CONTRIBUTING.md

 ## Develop your expression migration

-Before you begin you need to identify the DW expression will represent your previous MEL expression.
+Before you begin you need to identify the DW expression equivalent to your current MEL expression.

 Once you have that, you need to check on [MelGrammar.scala](./mule-migration-tool-expression/src/main/scala/com/mulesoft/tools/MelGrammar.scala) and define a new rule to migrate your expression.
 This will generate a new node the expressions AST that later will be converted to a DW expression.